NoroffFEU/development-platforms/Firebase-Case-Study.md

 import { initializeApp } from "firebase/app";
 ```

-We have now imported the initializeApp function, and may use it to initialize our app with our config.
+We have now imported the initializeApp function and may use it to initialize our app with our config.

 Below our config, paste the following function: